BMW motorcycle wheel bearings, 1970 to 84

 A view of the parts

 1. On the left and right ends are the fancy hub nuts.
-Basically, they just hold the seals in place.
+They just hold the seals in place.

 2. The distance spacers are identical.
 The assembly on the left of center has had the bearing pressed off to show how it looks.
 These parts are symmetrical, even though it doesn’t appear so here.